Make Qt and PyQt 4/5 official ups products

-#2 Updated by Erica Snider almost 2 years ago
+#2 Updated by Erica Snider about 2 years ago

 The SciSoft group does not have the tools to reliably build and test Qt or PyQt, which is why we have been reluctant to distribute even just Qt.
 We do, however, have access to a build of Qt that is known to work with Geant4 (and therefore is compatible with the rest of the LArSoft build) that we obtain from the DAQ group.
 This can in principle be made part of the LArSoft distribution.
 We will put the version we have up on cvmfs for testing.

 Since this is at present primarily an issue related to the online event display, we would like to explore the possibility of having the DAQ group extend their support to include PyQt in addition to Qt.

 My understanding is that in both cases, this is a linux-only solution.

 Please contact me directly if you would like to discuss this further.

 #3 Updated by Corey Adams about 2 years ago

 Thanks for the update.
 I would add that this may also apply to the microboone offline event display.
 I am not sure what their plans are, however - I contacted the AT and physics coordinators but got no reply.

 Linux-only is fine for me, I don't know if the experiments want something different.
 As far as I know, all online event displays are running on linux machines.

 What's the timescale for this, do you expect?